VickyCarlson/PCI_Growth/README.md

-# StateGDPGrowth
+# PCI_Growth
-Predict GDP per capita growth in a state.
+Predict per capita income growth in a state.